 What Is SIBO?

-SIBO stands for small intestinal bacterial overgrowth.
+“SIBO” is an acronym for small intestinal bacterial overgrowth.
 Our small intestine is meant to be relatively clear of bacteria, while the large intestine houses most of our bacterial friends and foes.
 In some cases, bacteria from the large intestine may make their way up and overgrow into the small intestine.
-Too much of any bacteria, good or bad, can lead to SIBO.
+(3) Too much of any bacteria, good or bad, can lead to SIBO.
 The key is to keep the bacteria in the large intestine, where it belongs, and out of the small intestine.

-Conditions like IBS, hypothyroidism, fibromyalgia, and restless leg syndrome have all been tied to SIBO.
+Conditions like irritable bowel syndrome (IBS), hypothyroidism, fibromyalgia, and restless leg syndrome have all been tied to SIBO.
+(5-8)

-Additionally, people who feel better when fasting and skipping meals and have the flattest stomachs when they first wake up are likely to have SIBO, as this will prevent the bacteria from gorging on our food, producing gas and replicating.
+Additionally, I’ve found that people who feel better when fasting and skipping meals and have the flattest stomachs when they first wake up (but tend to look “pregnant” in the evenings), are more likely to have SIBO, as fasting, skipping meals and of course our lack of eating at night will prevent the bacteria from gorging on our food, producing gas, and replicating.

 What Causes SIBO?

-A SIBO overgrowth can be caused by issues such as low stomach acid, antibiotic use, the use of acid-suppressing medications (Pepcid, Protonix, Nexium, Prilosec, and Omeprazole are some potential names), slowed gut transit (where food moves along the gastrointestinal tract too slowly), and food poisoning, among others.
-All of these things can suppress digestion and slow the passage of food through the intestinal tract, giving bacteria time to “set up shop” and colonize the small intestines.
+A SIBO overgrowth can be caused by issues such as low stomach acid (sometimes due to H. pylori), antibiotic use, the use of acid-suppressing medications (Pepcid, Protonix, Nexium, Prilosec, and Omeprazole are some potential names), slowed gut transit (where food moves along the gastrointestinal tract too slowly), and food poisoning, among others.
+(3,10) All of these things can suppress digestion and slow the passage of food through the intestinal tract, giving bacteria time to “set up shop” and colonize the small intestines.

 SIBO can be a root cause, consequence, or exacerbating factor of Hashimoto’s.
-I have seen people with Hashimoto’s resolve symptoms like IBS, restless leg syndrome, low ferritin, and low B12 levels by treating SIBO; and in some cases, I’ve also seen thyroid antibodies reduced — and even go away — with SIBO treatment.
+I have seen people with Hashimoto’s resolve symptoms like IBS, restless leg syndrome, low ferritin, and low B12 levels by treating SIBO.
+In some cases, I’ve also seen thyroid antibodies reduced — and even go away — with SIBO treatment.